Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Apps built using MyDE run on Linux, Windows and OSX.
 MyDE is implemented using the cross-platform wxWidgets libraries.
 It has about 10KLOC so it's not to big to modify.
-It is fairly well documented based on its documentation system.
+It is fairly well documented based on its own documentation system.
 It serves as a template for a developer to build their own IDE.

 1. MyDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
+I never need to switch to the mouse while I'm typing out my code.
 2. Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines
 to get out of the way of code readability.
+Ican be fairly verbose in my documentation
+knowing that a long comment will fold down to a single line
+to be opened when needed.
 3. Special demarcation symbols are introduced inside comment blocks
 to create higher level navigational constructs in the code
 above the language level.
-These constructs can also be folded
+These constructs -- blocks and sub-blocks -- can also be folded
 making it possible to easily navigate medium sized codebases
 in the 10s of KLOCs for code.
 4. The apps I write are all included in a single .cpp file.
 MyDE does not use header files except for wxWidgets library headers.
+This "all in one place" approach makes the codebase easier to understand.
 5. The entire screen is used to display code in a 3 column format.
 With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code section.
+This feature along with foldable blocks and sub-blocks
+makes scrolling through the entire codebase very easy.
+Also even the longest functions can entirely fit in a single screen.
 6. The code editor is not syntax highlighting and does not parse as you code.
 MyDE does connect to a command line compiler and debugger
 to provide visual build error correction and debugging.
+All the symbol data needed to implement syntax highlighting or parse as you code
+has been parsed and is available.
+I don't find these features useful so I haven't implemented them.

 ## History
 After several years of using PCs,